 Your users expect a fast and smooth user experience plus the search engines will be able to crawl your site with ease.
 Search engine bots understand speed and structure of web pages, so make it easy for them too and your site will benefit in the organic rankings.

-Clever Marketing design beautiful websites, create useful functionality, whilst considering speed and structure.
+Clever Marketing design beautiful websites, create useful functionality, whilst considering the underlying structure and its effects on speed.

 Speak with us about your next website design project and we’ll be the comprehensive developer that you wish you’d dealt with earlier.